jeffbski/joi-date-extensions-browser/README.md

 See [joi-date-extensions](https://github.com/hapijs/joi-date-extensions) for documentation and to raise issues.

+## Until the issue with building is resolved, you may use joi-full

+Until the issue with building is resolved, you may use [joi-full](https://github.com/jeffbski/joi-full) instead.
+It is a universal build which works in Node.js and in the browser using webpack/browserify.
+It includes the `joi-date-extensions` in it.

-## Note: still in beta - working through issue with use
+## Note: still in beta - working through issue with building

 This project is still in beta and thus not yet published to npm.